Formula 1 strikes deal to open up betting markets

 "The more interest in motorsport betting, the higher the required standards and the better for all players.

-"We certainly think that competition is always welcomed and we, at Pitstop Betting [https://app.adjust.com/wm1r6qw], are continuing our two-year development plan to cover 10, 15 and then more series."
+"We certainly think that competition is always welcomed and we, at Pitstop Betting, are continuing our two-year development plan to cover 10, 15 and then more series."